-Queen Miri is the private yacht of Sheldon Gary Adelson.
+The yacht Queen Miri was the private yacht of Sheldon Gary Adelson.
 The yacht is named after his wife Miriam.
 The yacht is designed by Alpha Marine.

 The Queen Miri yacht can accommodate 36 guests and a crew of 32.
 She is powered by two MTU engines.
 Her top speed is 17 knots.
+Her cruising speed is 12 knots.
 Her range is 7,000 nm.

 The value of the boat is more than US$ 70,000,000.
 She used to be a charter yacht, asking US$ 2 million per week.